section-engineering-education/engineering-education/content/articles/stripe-springboot/index.md

 ![Project set up](/engineering-education/stripe-springboot/project-setup.png)

-To ensure the public and private keys are available to the application we add the key contents in the `application.properties` file and then we can inject the values using `@Value` annotation.
+To ensure the public and private keys are available to the application, we add the essential contents in the `application.properties` file, and then we can inject the values using `@Value` annotation.

 The `@Value` annotation is used for expression-driven or property-driven dependency injection.